Unbounce Review [The Pros & Cons Of This Popular Landing Page Builder]

 Even the best landing page builder is only as effective as its integrations with other third party tools.
 You need to connect it with the other software in your marketing toolbox in order to optimize the customer experience.
 Sales, lead generation, automation, reporting -- all need to be connected in your digital ecosystem.

-Unbounce's landing page builder doesn't integrate with every single website software, but it connects with the majority of them, so you shouldn't have a problem making it work with your existing tools such as Drip, ConvertKit ActiveCampaign, Facebook, Hubspot, and Podio.
+Unbounce's landing page builder doesn't integrate with every single website software, but it connects with the majority of them, so you shouldn't have a problem making it work with your existing tools such as Drip, ConvertKit ActiveCampaign, Facebook, Google Analytics, Hubspot, and Podio.
 Many integrations are compatible with Unbounce's Smart Builder feature too, making the landing page process even quicker.

 In case Unbounce doesn't offer a direct integration with your software of choice, there are other options.

 The first is integrating Unbounce with your software via webhooks, which connects to your landing pages, sticky bars or popup solution.
 You can also connect it using Zapier, which integrates with nearly 1,000 apps.